Super Lawyers

 Placental Insufficiency Malpractice

 The placenta is a critically important organ during pregnancy.
-Together the placenta and umbilical cord act as the lifeline between mother and baby.
-The placenta allows of delivery of maternal oxygen and nutrients to the baby during gestation.
+Together with the umbilical cord, it acts as the lifeline between mother and baby.
+The placenta allows for the delivery of maternal oxygen and nutrients to the baby during gestation.
+It also plays a central role in hormone production and immune protection.
+Without a healthy, functioning placenta, fetal development is placed at serious risk.

 Oxygen is really the key.
 So many birth injury medical malpractice lawsuits that our lawyers see involve a compromised placenta that is not meeting the child’s oxygenation needs.
-In cases where the problem is easily anticipated or there is signs that the fetus is in trouble, it is incumbent upon the doctors to do something.
-Often, that is delivering the children via C-section or at least holding the mother for observation so protect against a worsening of the problem or to deal with an acute hypoxic event.
+In cases where the problem is easily anticipated or there are signs that the fetus is in distress, it is incumbent upon the doctors to take appropriate action.
+Often, that action means delivering the child via emergency C-section, or, at the very least, holding the mother for extended monitoring to protect against a worsening of the problem or to respond quickly to an acute hypoxic event.

 What is Placental Insufficiency?

-Placental insufficiency (also called “placental dysfunction”) is an infrequent but potentially very dangerous pregnancy complication which occurs when the placenta develops abnormally or somehow becomes damaged.
-The damage or developmental defects to the placenta result in a significant reduction of maternal blood flow to the baby.
-As a result of this placental malfunction and blood supply reduction, the placenta is not able to supply the baby with sufficient oxygen and nutrients (both of which are normally extracted from the maternal blood flow).
+Placental insufficiency (also called placental dysfunction or uteroplacental insufficiency) is an infrequent but potentially very dangerous pregnancy complication.
+It occurs when the placenta develops abnormally or becomes damaged at some point during the pregnancy.
+These abnormalities result in a significant reduction of maternal blood flow to the baby.
+As a consequence, the placenta fails to deliver enough oxygen and nutrients to the fetus, both of which are essential for normal development.

-The placenta is an extremely complex organ.
-A new placenta grows inside the womb with each new pregnancy in the location where the fertilized egg initially connects to the uterine wall.
-The umbilical cord grows out of the placenta and attaches to the fetus to form a connection between the fetus and the placenta.
+The placenta is not a static structure.
+It is a dynamic, complex organ that develops specifically for each pregnancy.
+A new placenta grows inside the uterus where the fertilized egg implants in the uterine wall.
+The umbilical cord develops from the placenta and forms the physical link between the mother and fetus.

 What Causes Placental Insufficiency?